Rails-Forums/Brew/README.md

 # Brew setup
-#### This script installs all necessary requirements for web development
+#### This script installs all necessary requirements for web development.

 ## Requirements
 #### Mac Os